Canadian Pain Task Force Online Consultation

 • My life was existence only.
 Pain Stole everything.

-by Painsuks, about 4 years ago
+by Painsuks, over 4 years ago

 No career.
 No family.
 No friends.
 No peace or comfort.
 No life.